prismicio/prismic-gatsby/README.md

       lang: '*',

       // Set a function to determine if images are downloaded locally and made
-      // available for gatsby-transformer-prismic for use with gatsby-image.
+      // available for gatsby-transformer-sharp for use with gatsby-image.
       // The document node, field key (i.e. API ID), and field value are
       // provided to the function, as seen below.
 This allows you to use
       // different logic for each field if necessary.